stash763/2ine_debugger/README.md

 ## 2ine Debugger Fork

-This fork adds a Turbo Debugger-compatible TUI debugger for OS/2 programs running on 2ine.
+This fork adds a Turbo Debugger style TUI debugger for OS/2 programs running on 2ine.

 ### Building the Debugger